Zeta36/mushroom-detector-kerasjs/README.md

 Introduction
 -----------

 We are going to create a mushroom detector application for our mobiles.
-For this task we need to use a machine learning aproximation, and as a good aproximation we'll use the [KerasJS](https://github.com/transcranial/keras-js) framework.
+For this task we need to use a machine learning approximation, and as a good approximation we'll use the [KerasJS](https://github.com/transcranial/keras-js) framework.

 First Step: Build an image recognition system for several mushroom families.
 -----------